keithalewis/papers/ftap.md

 $\tau_n = u$).

 ## The Fundamental Theorem of Asset Pricing
-**Fundamental Theorem of Asset Pricing**. _A model is arbitrge free if and only if a pricing measure exists._
+**Fundamental Theorem of Asset Pricing**. _A model is arbitrage free if and only if a pricing measure exists._

 One direction is easy.
-If pricing meaures exist, then
+If pricing measures exist, then
 $V_0\Pi_0 = \sum_{j>0} A_j\Pi_j|_{\AA_0}$.
 If $A_j\ge 0$ for $j > 0$
 then $V_0\Pi_0 \ge 0$.
 Since $V_0 = \Gamma_0\cdot X_0
 = -A_0$ it follows that $-A_0\Pi_0\ge 0$ and $A_0\le 0$.